bkamins/The-Julia-Express/README.md

  <img src="rocketship11.png" alt="Julia Express" width="150">

-Current Julia 1.0 manual is available as [PDF document](http://bogumilkaminski.pl/files/julia_express.pdf).
+A current Julia 1.0 manual (also valid for Julia 1.1) is available as [PDF document](http://bogumilkaminski.pl/files/julia_express.pdf).

 Versions of manual for older releases of Julia: